 - MS in Data And Information Management

 Faculty Research Projects

 Faculty and students are involved in a number of research-and outreach-related activities.
 For specific student projects, please see the "Student Research Opportunities" section.
 Outside of RU-Biology, we are involved with a number of organizations:

 iDigBio.
-RU participates on the advisory committee for this network.
+RU participated on the advisory committee for this network.
 As described on their web page, iDigBio is "the National Resource for Advancing Digitization of Biodiversity Collections (ADBC) funded by the National Science Foundation.
 Through ADBC, data and images for millions of biological specimens are being made available in electronic format for the research community, government agencies, students, educators, and the general public.

 The vision for ADBC is a permanent database of digitized information from all biological collections in the U.S. that will lead to new discoveries through research and better understanding and appreciation of biodiversity through improved education and outreach, which will result in improved environmental and economic policies."

 Animal Diversity Web (ADW) and Encyclopedia of Life (EoL).
-In the last 6 years, students in multiple classes at Radford University have authored and published >100 species accounts, which focus on the natural history of a particular species.
+In the last decade, students in multiple classes at Radford University have authored and published >300 species accounts, which focus on the natural history of a particular species.
 The accounts are posted on both the ADW and EoL web sites.
 Although these accounts do not directly contribute specimens to any natural history collection, they provide an avenue for educational outreach, as well as a method for students to further develop their abilities to conduct thorough literature reviews and better understand the elements that contribute to the understanding and management of a species.